ogulcanturan/Ogu.Response/README.md

 ## Introduction

-Provides a generic response type compatible with `IActionResult` in `Microsoft.AspNetCore.Mvc`.
+Provides a generic response type (`IResponse`) compatible with `IActionResult` in `Microsoft.AspNetCore.Mvc`.
 This library is designed to simplify API responses by offering a structured model that can contain data, errors, validation errors, and additional extensions.

 ## Features